Centimitr/approx-matching-compare/README.md

 This program uses `sort.Slice()`, so it requires Go 1.8+.
 The frontend uses `async` and `fetch`, therefore please ensure you are using a modern browser, or you will not see the analyse result.

+## Dependency

+This program is completely written by me, only the Go Standard Library is used.
+So the code does not have any dependency.

 ## Performance

 Developed and tested under macOS 10.13.4.
 The machine used is 2.6GHz Intel Core i7 (4 cores, 8 threads) with 16GB memory.